-- Gender roles: These are the roles for men and women created by society on the basis of particular norms and standards.
+- Gender Roles: These are the roles for men and women created by the society based on particular norms and standards.

-- Gender socialization: The socialization of the child begins from birth.
-It is the tendency to socialize males differently over females.
+- Gender Socialization: The socialization of the child begins from birth.
+It is the tendency to socialize with males differently than females.

-- Gender stereotypes: Gender stereotypes are the obstacles that fall in the path of gender equality.
-It is the preconception of the society which values a male over a female.
+- Gender Stereotypes: Gender stereotypes are the obstacles that fall in the path of gender equality.
+It is the preconception of society which values a male over a female.

-- Gender discrimination: Gender discrimination is based upon gender as well as upon the conditions that encourage stereotypes of gender roles.
+- Gender Discrimination: Gender discrimination is based on gender as well as upon the conditions that encourage stereotypes of gender roles.

 Following are the gender biases that existed in the curriculum:

 - Gender biases in the classroom: This is the bias that occurs within the classroom by the teachers.
-When teachers expect that boys are noisy or wild while girls are expected to be quiet, polite, studious, and have better social skills than the boy.
+When teachers expect boys are noisy or wild while girls are expected to be quiet, polite, studious, and have better social skills than boys.

-- Children with not matching the stereotype roles suffer: Children who do not match the role of feminine and masculine due to the impact of strong gender role stereotypes of the society face the problem with the teachers and peers.
+- Children with not match the stereotype roles suffer: Children who do not match the role of feminine and masculine due to the impact of strong gender role stereotypes in society face problems with their teachers and peers.